radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 # Concepts

 The reverse CoA functionality is based on two additions to RADIUS.
-The first addition is a configuration and signaling, to indicate that a RADIUS client is capable of accepting reverse CoA packets.
-The second addition is an extension to the "reverse" routing table for CoA packets which was first described in Section 2.1 of {{RFC8559}}.
+The first addition is a configuration and signaling method, to indicate that a RADIUS client is capable of accepting reverse CoA packets, which is discussed below in [](#signaling).
+The second addition is an extension to the "reverse" routing table for CoA packets that was first described in Section 2.1 of {{RFC8559}}.
+This addition is discussed below in [](#routing).

-# Capability Configuration and Signaling
+# Capability Configuration and Signaling {#signaling}

 In order for a RADIUS server to send reverse CoA packets to a client, it must first know that the client is capable of accepting these packets.